natgo/wt-wiki-scraper/wikitext-transpiled/ground/PGZ09.md

 The PGZ09 can also be used in an anti-armour role to a certain extent thanks to the good penetration of 35 mm shells, these rounds are lethal to lightly armoured vehicles and the sides of Cold War MBTs, albeit the PGZ09 has the worst gun depression among SPAAs (at a mere -2°), making it struggle in even slightly uneven terrain, so keep some distance from land-based enemies if you're in a gunfight.
 Additionally, it has only 40 rounds of APDS at disposal so think twice before unleashing them on enemies.
 Do remember that those 8-10 mm of steel all-around won't help you too much on stopping some higher calibre machine guns, autocannons and anything with explosive fillers.

-Note: when using the PGZ09 in the anti-armour role with thermals on, avoid placing the target at the front-right side of the hull.
+''Note: when using the PGZ09 in the anti-armour role with thermals on, avoid placing the target at the front-right side of the hull.
 This is the location of the engine exhaust pipe, to the right of the driving compartment.
-Its heat will glare the gunner's thermal optic and heavily disrupt your aim.
+Its heat will glare the gunner's thermal optic and heavily disrupt your aim.''

 When locking onto an air target using your fire control radar, the green square that captivates the target will gently float around, leading to the guns bobbing around as well.
 This can considerably decrease the accuracy of your bursts as your guns are not aiming at the exact centre of the target.
 The low accuracy is especially noticeable when the target is close to stationary, for example targeting a hovering helicopter 3 km away.
 The fire control radar will also give a wrong lead signal when the target is flying at treetop level.
 Therefore to counter these issues, you must switch to the optronic tracker.
 The PGZ09 is equipped with an optronic tracker just like that of the [[SIDAM 25]] that gives more accurate lead.
 Open the multifunction menu, then press 1 - 4 to switch to the optronic tracker.
 You will see that the original light green arc indicating your fire control radar scanning area decrease from 180° to ~30°.
-The optronic tracker gives a way more precise lead that won't float around or get interfered by ground clutter, and also allows you to target aircraft when the fire control radar is destroyed, making it the ideal targeting method against aircraft.
-You will however have to manually switch to it in every battle.
+The optronic tracker gives a more precise lead that won't float around, get interfered by ground clutter or notching, and also allows you to target aircraft when the fire control radar is destroyed, making it the ideal targeting method against aircraft.
+You will however have to manually switch to it in every battle, and compared to the track radar it has a smaller acquisition FOV and will be obscured by trees and foliage.
+Aside from all the conventional NATO equivalent 35 mm ammunition, PGZ09 also introduced AHEAD for SPAAs, a first since the introduction of PUMA in Bundeswehr service; the IRST tracking will also serve as a much better way to rangefinding the enemy aircraft with great accuracy, be sure to lead-in slightly more ahead than the indicator does for maximum damage and efficiency - it is not a good idea to waste ammo on just one aircraft with all 440 rounds in the main magazine.

+The AHEAD shells do fairly little damage on an individual basis.
+They will not blast chunks off of enemy aircraft like the WZ305's 57 mm HE-VT shells and typically a solid chain of nearby detonations is required to down a target.
+However, the PGZ09's excellent volume of fire compared to the [[PUMA]] and [[KF41]] makes this much more attainable.
+A potential benefit of the AHEAD shells is that they have no tracers whatsoever, and although this makes it somewhat more difficult to correct their trajectory for maximum damage, this means that targets will have little to no indication that they are being fired upon (especially when using the IRST tracker) until the airburst clouds start showing up, at which point it might be too late to evade.
+They are also very helpful against helicopters, which are typically small targets that can easily spot and dodge SPAA tracer fire outside a couple of kilometers: with AHEAD, they may find themselves exploding in a cloud of shrapnel with no warning.

+The AHEAD shells still have some penetration to dispatch lightly armoured ground vehicles in a pinch, but they are much less effective than the API-T rounds for this role.
+Since the PGZ09 can only carry one ammo type for the main 440-round belt, taking AHEAD means specializing more in air defense, while the majority-API-T belt has flexibility for players who want to be able to hunt ground vehicles.

 '''Enemies worth noting:'''